 Pros and Cons of Tongue and Groove Flooring

 Flooring is a central and essential feature of your home.
 So before you commit to any kind of flooring, it’s important to know both the benefits and downsides of installing it.
 We’ve put together the main pros and cons of bringing tongue and groove wood flooring into your house below.

 Check out the top reasons to install tongue and groove flooring in your house:

-Because its boards are fit together so tightly, tongue and groove wood flooring is the best solution for common hardwood issues like shrinking, warping and loosening boards.
+Tongue and groove floorboards fit together seamlessly, solving many of the problems associated with traditional hardwood floors, such as warping, shrinking and loosening boards.
 The seams of a tongue and groove floor are so tight that when the right finish is applied, they can even be water-tight so you can install hardwood flooring in the kitchen or bathroom without fear of moisture damage.

 2. Visual Appeal

 In addition to being structurally sound, tongue and groove hardwood floors are aesthetically pleasing.
 Tongue and groove wood flooring is available in many designs, brands and finishes, so every homeowner is bound to find a style they like.
 And let’s face it, a good hardwood floor is always in fashion!

 Installing tongue and groove flooring can be less expensive than other types of flooring because using engineered hardwood and glue will save you from spending money on additional installation materials like a nail gun.
 Floating engineered hardwood is an especially inexpensive way to install tongue and groove flooring because it is a simple DIY method that does not require any special training.
 A floating floor simply means that the interlocking pieces are not nailed or glued to a subfloor and instead “float” above the floor, though they still need to be glued together.
 As a relatively easy technique, floating will save time as well by allowing your installer to complete the job quickly.

 Now that you’ve heard the positives, here are the potential drawbacks to tongue and groove flooring: